napstaa967/SnippetsOfCode/README.md

-# RCS2022
+# SnippetsOfCode
-compilation of the stuff i've coded in 2022
+compilation of the stuff i've coded

 ## [KWordle/Colordle](/Wordle)